streamich/jssh/README.md

     jssh --run test.sh.js

-To change your current working directory you can use `cd` function, for example to move one folder up do `cd('..')`.
+To change your current working directory you can use `cd` function, for example, to move one folder up, do `cd('..')`.
-However, this syntax is a bit too cumbersome compared to the one we are used in native shells `cd ..`, fortunately in `jssh` you can use any language that compiles to *JavaScript*, for example, *CoffeeScript* has a much easier syntax.
+However, this syntax is a bit too cumbersome compared to the one we are used in native shells `cd ..`, fortunately `jssh` allows you to use any language that compiles to *JavaScript*, for example, *CoffeeScript* has a much easier syntax.
-Use `--lang` argument to specify language you want to use, here is how to start a *CoffeeScript* shell:
+Use `lang` property in config to specify the language you want to use, here is how to start a *CoffeeScript* shell:

     jssh --config '{"lang": "coffee"}'
     cd '..'